pocketsvg/PocketSVG/.github/pull_request_template.md

 _Thank you for submitting a PR for PocketSVG_ 😀

-_Please take the time to answer these quick questions to help us process your pull request more quickly._

 * If you're fixing an issue, please briefly describe the current behaviour and the new behaviour.

 * Are you introducing a new feature?
 If so, please briefly describe the new behavior.